 Many baby products are available, but listed below are the essential items you'll want to have ready for your new baby.

 Safety is an important issue when choosing your baby's new furniture, especially for the bed.
-The U.S. Consumer Product Safety Commission (CPSC) offers the following advice:
+Always check the U.S. Consumer Product Safety Commission (CPSC) website at www.cpsc.gov for approved products.
+Check for recalls on your baby's products at SaferProducts.gov.
+The CPSC offers the following advice:

 Baby cribs must meet federal safety standards.
-These include:
+Follow these standards to keep your baby safe:

 Slats should be spaced no more than 2 3/8 inches (60 mm) apart.